-The uOttawa-IBM Cyber Range, the first of its kind in Canada, is globally unique in its structure and will operate in partnership with IBM’s global .
-Visitors will enjoy a full, sensory-immersive and interactive training setting in which to experience true-to-life cyber response scenarios in a full-scale security operations center (SOC) based on a fusion team model.
+The uOttawa-IBM Cyber Range is globally unique in its structure and will operate in partnership with IBM’s global .
+Visitors will enjoy a full, immersive and interactive training setting in which to experience true-to-life cyber response scenarios in a full-scale security operations center (SOC) based on a fusion team model.

 About the Cyber Range